software-mansion/react-native-reanimated/README.md

 ceil(node)
 ```

-Returns node that represents the largest integer greater than or equal to the input value.
+Returns node that rounds a number upward to its nearest integer.
+If the passed argument is an integer, the value will not be rounded.

 ---
 ### `lessThan`